 - Charge readers $X/mo for exclusive access to your Space’s content.

-- AND, you can give your Quora Space access to Quora+.
+- And, you can give your Quora Space access to Quora+.

-Which means you can make money BOTH on subscriptions and ad revenue.
+This means you can make money BOTH on subscriptions and ad revenue.

-It’s going to take some testing to determine whether you want to do both, or one over the other.
+It’s going to take some testing to determine whether you want to do both or one over the other.
 But this is definitely an interesting mechanism for creators to play with.